Insights – Definition And Use

 Here are some relevant KPIs:

-Visits & Reached – shows how many visitors came to the page, and how many eventually went on to reach the selected goal (Visitor Reached Goal).
+Visits & Completed– shows how many visitors came to the page, and how many eventually went on to complete the selected goal (Visitor Completed Goal).

-Reach Ratio = # of visitors to the page that reach the goal / total # visitors.
+Completion Ratio = # of visitors to the page that completed the goal divided by the total number of visitors.
 It tells you how many page visitors eventually reached the goal you configured.
 This key metric indicates the significance of the page in the conversion process.

-Read Ratio = # of reads / # of page views.
+Read Ratio = Number of reads divided by number of page views.
 Read Ratio reflects how engaging and relevant the content is to your readers.

 Attribution Score – Please read our article ‘TrenDemon Content Attribution Score’ for more information.